MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 2. Start Windows PowerShell with the **Run as Administrator** option.

-3. Use the `Connect-AipServiceService` cmdlet to connect to the Azure Rights Management service:
+3. Use the `Connect-AipService` cmdlet to connect to the Azure Rights Management service:

-    	Connect-AipServiceService
+    	Connect-AipService

     When prompted, enter your Azure Information Protection tenant administrator credentials.
 Typically, you use an account that is a global administrator for Azure Active Directory or Office 365.